-Midland College offers vocational nursing education courses on the main campus in Midland and in Fort Stockton at the Williams Regional Technical Training Center (WRTTC).
+Midland College offers a certificate in Vocational Nursing on the main campus in Midland and in Fort Stockton at the Williams Regional Technical Training Center (WRTTC).
+The Midland College Vocational Nursing program is approved by the Texas Board of Nursing, located at 333 Guadalupe, Suite 3-460, Austin, Texas 78701; phone 512-305-7400.